Our Services

 After collecting data, look for patterns:

 If your logs show frequent episodes—especially sudden onset of sleep despite feeling rested—you may need further evaluation for conditions like narcolepsy or other sleep disorders.
-To help determine if you should pursue additional screening, try Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker for personalized insights based on your specific symptoms.
+To help identify what might be causing your symptoms and determine if you should pursue additional screening, use Ubie's free AI-powered symptom checker for personalized insights based on your specific sleep patterns.

 Tracking is valuable, but it's not a substitute for professional medical advice.
 You should speak to a doctor if you experience: